dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 >You see a big man levelling his rifle at you!
 He's wearing khaki shorts and an over-sized khaki shirt belted at the waist... an outfit that serves as a uniform for various military and constublary services throughoug colonized Africa... _He'll have training_, you realize grimly.

 Guenter Oosthiezen and several poachers are aboard the _S.S.
 Cattaro_ trying to smuggle several gorillas to the Chicago Zoo.
 Guenter's a good shot with his rifle, and his father taught him how to box.
+He's no pushover.

-He's eager for his payday, and&mdash;after all the trouble he's gone to&mdash;he's willing to just about anything to finish what he started.
+Player's characters are rewarded for capturing&mdash;rather than killing&mdash;Guenter, but he's eager for his payday, and&mdash;after all the trouble he's gone to&mdash;he's willing to just about anything to finish what he started.

 AC 15, HD4, #At 1 (Rifle/Fisticuffs), Dam 1d8/1d4+2, Mv 40', Sv F4, Ml 10